Cycling Africa

 ROUTE

-On February 10th, I started a solo cycling trek, set to be approximately 7000km’s in length, starting in Cabo San Lucas, stopping at the lowest & highest points in Mexico along the way, and finishing in Cancun.
+On March 25th, I will start a solo cycling trek across Africa, from Cairo, Egypt to Cape Town, South Africa, approximately 11,000km’s in length.
+I’ll be stopping at the lowest point in the continent (Lac Assal, Djibouti), and the highest point in the continent (Mount Kilimanjaro, Tanzania) along the way.
 I’m doing this as an effort to raise funds for the non-profit organization charity: water.

 track my location

-Click the photo above to track my live progress across Mexico
+Click the photo above to track my live progress across Africa

 charity: water